Production Manager Services

 What are typical production timelines in Poland?

-Polish production timelines benefit from established infrastructure and an efficient incentive application process.
-A standard feature typically requires 4-8 weeks of pre-production, 5-10 weeks of principal photography, and 2-4 weeks of wrap.
-Heritage site permits for Kraków's Old Town and Wieliczka Salt Mine require advance coordination with the National Heritage Institute.
+Here is the breakdown.
+Polish production timelines gain from set up infrastructure and an efficient incentive application process.
+A standard feature mostly needs 4-8 weeks of pre-production, 5-10 weeks of principal photography, and 2-4 weeks of wrap.
+Heritage site permits for Kraków's Old Town and Wieliczka Salt Mine need advance planning with the National Heritage Institute.

 How do production managers navigate Polish film incentives?

-A skilled Polish production manager helps structure budgets to qualify for the Poland Cash Rebate, which provides up to 30% on qualifying expenditure with a potential 5% regional uplift.
-They coordinate with PISF, manage qualifying spend documentation, and ensure compliance with minimum spend and Polish content requirements.
+Here is what that looks like on the ground.
+A skilled Polish production manager helps structure budgets to qualify for the Poland Cash Rebate.
+This gives up to 30% on qualifying expenditure with a potential 5% regional uplift.
+They set up with PISF, manage qualifying spend records, and make sure compliance with minimum spend and Polish content needs.

 What do crew rates look like in Poland?

+Here is how the picture comes together.
 Polish crew rates are quoted in złoty and are highly competitive — 30-40% below comparable Western European markets.
-The skilled workforce from Poland's renowned film school tradition offers exceptional value.
+The skilled workforce from Poland's renowned film school tradition gives top value.
 A production manager with local experience helps budget accurately and access top-tier talent at competitive rates.

 How do you match a production manager to my production?